Key takeaways

 - Milestones and invoicing schedule: When do invoices go out?
 Are there payments at different stages of the project?

-- Late payment penalties: What happens if the client "forgets" to pay on time?
+- Late payment penalties: What happens if the client doesn't pay on time?

-Some projects involve sensitive information—financial data, trade secrets, or upcoming product launches.
-A confidentiality and non-disclosure clause (NDA) in a Professional Services Agreement (PSA) legally restricts parties from sharing or using this information outside the project, protecting both business interests and proprietary data.
+Some projects involve sensitive information — financial data, trade secrets, or upcoming product launches.
+A confidentiality and non-disclosure clause (NDA) in a PSA legally restricts parties from sharing or using this information outside the project, protecting both business interests and proprietary data.

 What if a mistake costs the client money?
 What if their system crashes because of a bug in the software you developed?
 Liability clauses define who takes responsibility in case of issues.